 J. Daniel Sawyer is the author of 13 books across sci-fi and fantasy, mystery, non-fiction and a lot of short stories as well as being an award-nominated podcaster, audio producer and voice-over artist.
 Dan's latest non-fiction book is ‘Making Tracks: A Writer's Guide to Audiobooks and How to Produce Them‘.
-You can listen to the interview above or subscribe to the podcast in iTunes, or you can watch the video on YouTube here.

 What's so special about audio anyway?